scikit-hep/iminuit/doc/faq.rst

 1) Change the variables so that the limits become independent.
 For example, transform from cartesian coordinates to polar coordinates for a circle.
 This is not always possible, of course.

 2) Use another minimiser to locate the minimum which supports complex boundaries.
 The `nlopt`_ library and `scipy.optimize`_ have such minimisers.
-Once the minimum is found and if it is not near the boundary, place box constraints around the minimum and run :ref:`iminuit` to get the uncertainties (make sure that the box constraints are not too tight around the minimum).
+Once the minimum is found and if it is not near the boundary, place box constraints around the minimum and run iminuit to get the uncertainties (make sure that the box constraints are not too tight around the minimum).
 Neither `nlopt`_ nor `scipy`_ can give you the uncertainties.

 3) Artificially increase the negative log-likelihood in the forbidden region.
 This is not as easy as it sounds.

 The third method done properly is known as the `interior point or barrier method <https://en.wikipedia.org/wiki/Interior-point_method>`_.
-A glance at the Wikipedia article shows that one has to either run a series of minimisations with :ref:`iminuit` (and find a clever way of knowing when to stop) or implement this properly at the level of a Newton step, which would require changes to the complex and convoluted internals of MINUIT2.
+A glance at the Wikipedia article shows that one has to either run a series of minimisations with iminuit (and find a clever way of knowing when to stop) or implement this properly at the level of a Newton step, which would require changes to the complex and convoluted internals of MINUIT2.

 Warning: you cannot just add a large value to the likelihood when the parameter boundary is violated.
 MIGRAD expects the likelihood function to be differential everywhere, because it uses the gradient of the likelihood to go downhill.
 The derivative at a discrete step is infinity and zero in the forbidden region.
 MIGRAD does not like this at all.